Dietitian Recommended Whole Food Plant Based Snacks

 1. Take advantage of sales.

-2. Consider buying certain long lasting foods in bulk: Some dried fruits and nuts last longer than other foods.
+2. Consider buying certain long lasting foods in bulk: For example, some dried fruits and nuts last longer than other foods.
 If you know you and your family will eat them, why not shop around for bulk savings?

 3. Check out the bulk bins: Curious about a dried fruit you have never tried before?
 Bulk bins allow you to get a small amount without paying for a larger package!